This post may contain affiliate links. See our affiliate disclosure for more.

 Step 4: Choose the right communication channels

 To speak to your freelancers, you need to use tools they’re already using.
-Some examples include Slack for team communication, Asana for project management, and ZipMessage for video conferencing.
+Upwork provides a robust messaging system directly in its platform, making it simple to keep all project communications in one place.
+Beyond that, some examples include Slack for team communication, Asana for project management, and ZipMessage for video conferencing.
 These tools make client-to-freelancer communication simple and easy.

 However, any tool will work if clients are able to: